-A quick and easy (30 minute) Hearty Vegan Chili recipe that's thick, flavorful, and so satisfying.
+A quick and easy Hearty Vegan Chili recipe that's thick, flavorful, and so satisfying.
 It's made with two types of beans and warm, cozy spices.
 Perfect cold weather comfort food!
 (Vegan, gluten-free, oil-free.)

 This easy vegan chili recipe is so satisfying!
 It combines hearty canned beans and vegetables in a thick and flavorful tomato broth with warm spices.

 It's a tasty lunch or dinner, or simply when you're short on time.
+Each serving has lots of fiber, nutrients, and about 16 grams of plant protein.
+Let's get to it!

-Ingredients for Vegan Chili
+Ingredients for Hearty Vegan Chili

-For this recipe you will simmer in a large pot:
+For this recipe, you'll simmer in a large pot:

 - Yellow onion: Or you can use white onion or sweet onion if needed.